Alexander Rybak: 2019–present

 In 2019, Rybak's children's musical Trolle og den magiske fela premiered in Kristiansand and received wide critical acclaim by reviewers.
 The show sold over 10,000 tickets and had to schedule extra performances to curb the demand.
 In 2020, Rybak co-wrote an entry for Melodi Grand Prix 2020 together with Jowst for singer Magnus Bokn called "Over the Sea".
 The song won the fourth semi-final of the selection show and proceeded to the final, where it eventually lost out to Ulrikke Brandstorp's "Attention".

 Rybak was set to appear as part of an interval act at Eurovision 2020, which was later cancelled due to the COVID-19 pandemic.
 As a result of the contest cancellation, several countries organised a produced show or held a vote to determine their country's favourite Eurovision song of all times.
 Rybak's "Fairytale" finished 3rd in Wallonia's Votre top 20, 17th in the Netherlands's NPO Radio 2 Songfestival Top 50 list, and 6th in the United Kingdom's special Eurovision: Come Together show.
 "Fairytale" therefore re-entered the UK sales chart at #65 in late May 2020.
 A year prior, the Norwegians had voted "Fairytale" as their all-time favourite Eurovision song.

 In August 2020, Rybak announced that he had enrolled in Columbia College Chicago for an MFA degree in film music composition.
 His interest in the field was solidified after the positive feedback he received from producers for "Into a Fantasy".
 He was convinced to attend Columbia by Kubilay Uner, director of the film music composition MFA program.
 He graduated from Columbia in July 2022.

 Rybak performed at the final of Malta Eurovision Song Contest at the MFCC in February 2025.

+In January 2026, it was announced that Rybak would be entering Melodi Grand Prix 2026 with the song "Rise".
+He finished as runner-up behind eventual winner Jonas Lovv.

+In May 2026, Rybak was present at the final of the Eurovision Song Contest 2026; he performed as a part of the interval act, which included former participants performing a medley of past entries, to celebrate the contest's 70th anniversary.